Meet Our Board of Governors

 Sally Bednar joined Wells Fargo in 2012 and has over 25 years of banking experience primarily in capital markets origination in the higher education and healthcare sectors.
 She manages Wells Fargo’s Municipal Capital Markets and the Municipal ESG Solutions team.
 She is actively involved with the issuer and investor community in an effort to advance sustainability and positive social impact in the muni sector.

 Sally currently serves as the Chair of the Prep Board of Governors, a member of the Affordable Housing Trust Board and the Representative Town Meeting for the Town of Greenwich, CT.
-Her son, Joseph, graduated Prep in 2020 and now attends Boston College.
-Her son, Teddy, is a current Prep Senior.
+Her sons, Joseph and Teddy are Prep alumni, having graduated in 2020 and 2022 respectively.

 Frank P. Barron '69